5 Effective Strategies to Enhance Your Listening Skills for IELTS Success

 On the IELTS, there are often situations where one person, called “party A,” says something, and then “party B” says the same thing but in a different way.

-YOU NEED TO READ THIS NOW How To Get Caregiver Jobs in Canada
+YOU NEED TO READ THIS NOW Top Canada Recruitment Agencies for Immigrants

 This method is called “paraphrasing,” and many test-takers have trouble with it.
 It is important to know how to paraphrase, and the best way to learn is to do it yourself.